A million bucks to build it, another million to tear it out

 p.
 17 — repeats the “vehicular cycling” photo.

 p.
 19 — the level of relative risk for cycle tracks and “traffic diversion” streets (bicycle boulevards) is unbelievable.
+Note that the vertical scale of the garph is logarithmic.
 On page 15, we see that nearly half the reported crashes do not involve a motor vehicle.
 What would then make streets with cycle tracks 2000% and traffic-diversion streets 2500% safer than other streets?

 p.
-20 — Photos show the only two cycle tracks in the study.
+20 — Photos show the only two so-called cycle tracks in the study.
 Both are distinguished by their lack of cross streets and driveways.
 Hence, no car-bike collisions!
-This page makes the claim of 1/20 risk (2000% improvement) for cycle tracks, based on these data and in association with a photo of the separate path — not a cycle track — on the Burrard Bridge in Vancouver.
-The upper bike lane photo shows a bike lane in the door zone.
-The lower shared-lane marking photo shows an improperly placed shared-lane marking, in the door zone.
+This page makes the claim of 1/20 risk (2000% improvement) for cycle tracks, based on these data and in association with a photo of the separate path on the Burrard Bridge in Vancouver (upper left photo).
+The upper-middle bike lane photo shows a bike lane in the door zone.
+The upper-right shared-lane marking photo shows an improperly placed shared-lane marking, in the door zone.
 The authors do not make such distinctions when comparing crash locations.
 The authors have recorded intersections and non-intersection locations separately, and so they do not record the effect of design between intersections on the route which cyclists take when entering intersections and so, on crash rates at intersections.

 p.
 22 — traffic diversion v. traffic slowing — again, defies explanation.
 The upper left photo shows a cyclist turning past high vegetation which would produce a sight-line obstruction for a slightly shorter cyclist.
 The lower left photo shows wrong-side parking, which can result in motorists exiting parking spaces unable to see approaching cyclists, see http://www.bikexprt.com/bikepol/facil/lanes/contraflow.htm#scottst.
 The lower right photo shows a door-zone bike lane, but apparently what the photo is intended to show is the bulbout in the foreground, which would result in a “coffin corner” situation unless right turns are prohibited — note left-turn arrow in background — this is just before an intersection.
 But also, traffic slowing and traffic diversion are linked techniques, both used together in bicycle-boulevard treatments.
 How can they be separated for research purposes?